l975421700/a_basic_analysis/README.md

-# initial_analysis_phd
+# PhD plan

-Starting point for the PhD study
+1, Always keep the big picture in mind: Improve our understanding of the earth system.